 “And the answers to how SEx went from warp1 to warp3.”

-They are accidental inventors, every one.
+They are accidental inventors, each one.

-This is like discovering every single one of Leonardo Da Vinci’s notes or Edison’s drawings of his numerous world-changing inventions.
+This is like discovering every single one of Leonardo da Vinci’s notes or Edison’s drawings of his numerous world-changing inventions.
 Technology, barely comprehensible by current science, is falling into their laps.